-<C16> Batteries must be charged in an open, well-ventilated area.

-<C17> Open-toed or open-backed shoes are not allowed in the Pit Area or in the Competition Area.

-- <C18> There is no running, skateboarding, roller skating, 'hover boards', and/or flying drones are not allowed at any Competition.
-These can create safety hazards to the Teams, spectators, or volunteers attending the Competition. - <C19> No live bands are allowed in the audience or Pit.
+- <C16> Battery Safety Batteries must be charged in an open, well-ventilated area. - <C17> Footwear Safety Open-toed or open-backed shoes are not allowed in the Pit Area or in the Competition Area. - <C18> General Safety Running, skateboarding, roller skating, 'hover boards', and/or flying drones are not allowed at any Competition.
+These can create safety hazards to the Teams, spectators, or volunteers attending the Competition. - <C19> Audio Safety No live bands are allowed in the audience or Pit.
 No loud music, audio systems, whistles, banging sticks, blow horns, etc. are allowed.
 They prevent Teams from hearing important announcements.
-Power may be shut off and/or noisemakers confiscated. - <C20> Painting or applying harmful products, sprays, or aerosols are not allowed anywhere at the Competition.
+Power may be shut off and/or noisemakers confiscated. - <C20> Hazardous Materials - Painting or applying harmful products, sprays, glues, or aerosols are not allowed anywhere at the Competition.
 This includes the Pit, Competition, and spectator areas.